EddieChoCho/tech-talks-note/2019/ChoChosBizarreAdventureOfEventSourcing.md

     * Allows you to time travel.
     * If the projection process is very time consuming, caching read model might be a good idea.
     * Events are still the single source of truth of the system.

+#### The Issues of CRUD
+* The history could be lost
+* Writing logs logic is different from the major business logic.
+* Logs + data -> Could not have single source of truth

 #### Issues could be solved by Event Sourcing [1]
 * No audit log issue, Information would not be lost.